 Millbrae Skeptics in the Pub

 If ye value critical thinking, and if ye scorn the flim-flam man, join us, your friends.
-Skeptics in the Pub is a group of like-minded people informally discussing the latest in science or pseudoscience over Fish & Chips and ale.
+Skeptics in the Pub is a group of like-minded people informally discussing the latest in science or pseudoscience over good eats & ale.